ThomasNieto/Scoop/README.md

 # Scoop

-A PowerShell module wrapper for Scoop using PowerShell best practices.
+An unofficial PowerShell module wrapper for Scoop using PowerShell best practices.

 ## Installing Scoop